 You can either ladle the ready sauce over al dente cooked noodles, tossed in a bit of olive oil and then plated OR you can discard the pasta water, keep the noodles in the pot where you cooked them and add the sauce to them.
 The second method will give a chance to the pasta to absorb the flavor infused cream better.
 A bit of grated Parmesan and a pinch of red pepper flakes round up the perfect creamy spinach pasta bowl!

-How to Use This Creamy Spinach Sauce for Chicken
+How to Make Creamy Spinach Chicken

 - To make chicken with spinach cream sauce